dnav6987/TicTacToe/README.txt

 You will notice that the game will open as well as a window called Terminal.
 Print outs regarding the learning process will be in the Terminal window.
 To exit the program close the game and quit the Terminal.

+Options:
+The left option allows you to choose between playing as X or O. X always has the first move.
+The right option allows you to choose to play against a perfect player or a learning player.

 Score:
 +2 points for a win
 -1 point for a tie